pranshugaba/hugo-website/content/now/index.md

 ## Watching

-I am currently watching The Righteous Gemstones and Gravity Falls.
+I am currently watching Killing Eve and Gravity Falls.

 I also love watching British TV shows such as I Literally Just Told You, 8 out of 10 Cats does Countdown, and Would I Lie to You?.